Reconfigurable mechanical vibrations laboratory kit: (2) Quality control

-A brief startup procedure is required to properly connect the shaker and tune the amplitude of the shaker's vibration as well as that of the LED lights.
-Once the shaker is connected to a computer and the MATLAB script has been loaded, the port ID of the AUX cable must be manually identified in order for the GUI to properly interface with the shaker.
-In order to do this, the command \texttt{info = audiodevinf} must be run, the output port's ID navigated to from MATLAB's workspace, and the ID input into a text box within the GUI front panel.
+} A brief startup procedure is required to properly connect the shaker and tune the amplitude of the shaker's vibration as well as that of the LED lights.
+Once the shaker is connected to a computer and the MATLAB script has been loaded, the port ID of the AUX cable must be manually identified in order for the GUI to interface with the shaker properly.
+In order to do this, the command { \texttt{info = audiodevinfo}} must be run, the output port's ID navigated to from MATLAB's workspace, and the ID input into a text box within the GUI front panel.
 There are two means to tune the amplitude of the output signals to the shaker: a slider bar that is included in the GUI and the computer's output volume.
-The brightness of the LED lights are dependent on the computer's output volume and requires a minimum signal threshold strength to illuminate.
+The LED lights require a minimum signal threshold strength to illuminate and their brightness depends on the computer's output volume.
 In order to ensure that both the shaker and the LED lights can be triggered simultaneously, the driving amplitude slider bar should first be set to zero amplitude, while the volume of the computer should be slowly increased from zero until the LED lights are visible (with the lights in the ``on'' option selected in the GUI).
 Once this occurs, the computer's output volume should be fixed for the duration of use.
-Next, the shaker should be triggered to vibrate at the desired frequency by slowly increasing the amplitude displayed on the slider bar.
-Beyond a certain amplitude, the shaker will bottom out; if this happens, the amplitude should be decreased and maintained below this threshold using the slider bar henceforth.
-This maximum amplitude depends on the driving frequency, payload, and orientation of the drive axis relative to gravity.
+Next, the shaker should begin to vibrate at the desired frequency after slowly increasing the amplitude displayed on the slider bar.
+Beyond a certain amplitude, the shaker's cylindrical mount may clash with the underlying magnet; if this happens, the amplitude should be decreased and maintained below this threshold using the slider bar henceforth.
+This maximum amplitude depends on the driving frequency, payload, and orientation of the drive axis relative to gravity. { An equivalent startup procedure for the Octave alternative is detailed in the Assembly Guide.}